How to Properly Structure a Press Release for Reputation Management

 What is a press release for reputation management?

 Press releases can have a positive impact on your corporate reputation.
 A press release for reputation management must appeal to bloggers and journalists to stand out from the crowd.
-Keep in mind that while powerful, press releases often have a short shelf life.
+Keep in mind that although powerful, press releases often have a short shelf life.
 They tend to rise in search results and then fall back over time.
-Your press release should be:

 • Engaging: You must tell your brand story in a way that instantly captures readers' attention.